FujimotoMinori/FirmwareRepo/README.md

 # FirmwareRepo
-to put the correct mcs/bit file og firmware
+to put the correct mcs/bit file of firmware